sherrimb/my-ai-toolkit/.ipynb_checkpoints/README-checkpoint.md

 ## Questions and Support

 - For specific questions about assignments, contact your CodeBoxx instructor
-- For technical issues with the repository, open an GitHub issue
+- For technical issues with the repository, open a GitHub issue
 - For general Pandas questions, search Stack Overflow or the official documentation

 ---